joyadauche/joyadauche/README.md

 ### Hi there 👋

-I’m Joy, the amazing Machine Learning Engineer that wants the blind to see, the deaf to hear and the lame to walk using the AI innovatively...
+I’m Joy, the amazing Machine Learning Engineer that wants the blind to see, the deaf to hear and the lame to walk using AI innovatively...

 :telescope: **Expertise**: Python and JavaScript